sophi-li/OKRs-self-learning/README.md

 ## Why use OKRs?
 - Focus and accountability over three month increments.
 - OKRs are *not* a task list.
-When designed right, ambitious OKRs help keep you motivated and on track your progress!
+When designed right, ambitious OKRs help keep you motivated and track your progress!

 ## How to use it